SmritiSatyanV/flyteidl/README.md

 │   └── service.rst
 ```

-Each module in protos has same named module under the docs also.
+Each module in protos has a module in docs with the same name.
-eg : protos/flyteidl/core has same named doc structure placing it index and other documentation files in protos/docs/core
+E.g., protos/flyteidl/core has its corresponding docs in protos/docs/core.

 ## Docs Generation

-* If introducing a new module then follow the structure for core files in `generate_protos.sh` file which helps in generating the core documentation from its proto files.
+* If a new module is added, follow the structure for core files in `generate_protos.sh` file which helps generate the core documentation from its proto files.
 ```
      core_proto_files=`ls protos/flyteidl/core/*.proto |xargs`
      # Remove any currently generated file